Analects

 I describe five levels that help understand how good people do bad things—neural, cognitive, situational, social, and cultural.
 Inject some norms into the stack, and you can explain (and predict) moral behaviour.

 I wrote a series of papers on practical ethics.
 I didn’t really like those articles.
-But I was inspired to write a 45-page treatise on the behavioural science of ethical behaviour.
+It did, hoever, inspire me to write a 35-page treatise on the behavioural science of ethical behaviour.
 There’s no way you’re going to want to read that, so I made this instead.
-An AI generated podcast, and a short little explainer.
-If you like how the water looks, I assure you, it’s plenty deep.
+It’s not actually heaps shorter, but it’s hopefully a bit more readable.
+Plus, if you like how the water looks, I assure you, it’s plenty deep.

 I describe five levels that help understand how good people do bad things—neural, cognitive, situational, social, and cultural.
 Inject some norms into the stack, and you can explain (and predict) moral behaviour.